 If you are not sure whether you qualify, it’s best to file.
 Financial aid includes grants, scholarships, work, and loans.
 You may not qualify for need-based grants, but student loans are always obtainable and the forms are necessary for government loans.

-All students entering as freshmen are eligible for merit scholarships regardless of their family income.
-Merit scholarships are awarded based on academic promise, as shown through your high school record, application essays, and other criteria including test scores.
+All students will be reviewed for merit aid as part of their admissions application.
+Institutional merit aid is only awarded to freshman but is renewed for all four years of attendance.
+Merit scholarships are awarded based on academic promise, as shown through your high school record, application essays, and other criteria, including test scores.
 A separate application is not required for merit aid.
 St. John’s offers several types of merit scholarships with varying award amounts.

-First and foremost, make sure you have turned in your FAFSA if you would like to be considered for need-based aid.
+First and foremost, make sure you have turned in your FAFSA (U.S. applicants) or the CSS Profile (international applicants) if you would like to be considered for need-based aid.
 With this document missing, the college cannot complete your award.
-Award letters, including those for merit aid, are sent after you receive notice about acceptance at the college (see Timeline and Deadlines).
+Financial aid award letters, including those for merit aid, are sent after you receive notice about acceptance at the college (see Calendar).
 Returning students should expect their awards once their file has been completed.
 If you need to know what we still need, please contact our office.

 60 College Avenue

 1160 Camino Cruz Blanca

 The Financial Aid Office reviews financial aid applications and determines students’ awards.
 The Treasurer’s Office bills tuition, fees, and other institutional charges.
 Any information about billing or account balances needs to be directed to the Treasurer’s Office.
 The Admissions Office handles all aspects of your application for admission, which is considered apart from your financial aid status.